 The child guarantee was requested by the European Parliament in 2015.
 It aims to combat child poverty and social exclusion in Europe by ensuring access to affordable, inclusive, and high-quality services, especially for children who are affected by poverty and socially disadvantaged.
 Since 2018, within the framework of a broad preparatory action at EU level, possibilities for design and implementation have been discussed.
-The Child Guarantee is expected to be introduced in this year, according to Commission announcements.
-A Council recommendation is considered likely to be adopted.
+In March 2021, the European Commission adopted a Proposal for a Council Recommendation establishing the European Child Guarantee.

 International conference: Families in Europe during and after the COVID-19 pandemic on 24 November 2020Within the framework of the German Presidencies of the Council of the European Union and the Council of Europe in 2020, the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth together with the Observatory was organising an international conference on the subject of "Overcoming COVID-19 — jointly developing prospects for strong families" on November 24, 2020.